-How to figure out what is wrong with your telescope when the
+How to figure out what is wrong with your telescope when

-stars appear distorted
+appear distorted (updated

-All images and text Copyright Mike Lockwood, 2013
+All images and text Copyright Mike

 So